young-developer/transformers.js/docs/source/guides/webgpu.md

 ## Reporting bugs and providing feedback

-Due to the experimental nature of the WebGPU API, especially in non-Chromium browsers, you may
+Due to the experimental nature of WebGPU, especially in non-Chromium browsers, you may experience issues when trying to run a model (even it it can run in WASM).
+If you do, please open [an issue on GitHub](https://github.com/huggingface/transformers.js/issues/new?title=[WebGPU]%20Error%20running%20MODEL_GOES_HERE&assignees=&labels=bug,webgpu&projects=&template=1_bug-report.yml) and we'll do our best to address it.
+Thanks!